jwhitlark/cnc-devcontainer-templates/README.md

 If you don't use vscode, I recommend setting up a minimal profile that emulates your favorite editor, and turning on settings sync.
 That way you will always have a minimally functional editor when you use a codespace.

 Note that you can configure your preference between the web editor, local VSCode, and other editors.

+You will need to specifically allow your repositories to access your shared configuration.

-Configure at [Your codespace settings](https://github.com/settings/codespaces)
+Configure both of these and more at [Your codespace settings](https://github.com/settings/codespaces)

 ## Dotfiles